Wilson loops and its correlators with chiral operators in $\mathcal{N}=2, 4$ SCFT at large $N$: Deformed matrix models

 one gets

 with $b$ being a solution of

-Although the equation (\ref{b-fuc}) for $b$ cannot be solved for general $n$, it can be treated in perturbation theory.
+Although the equation (\ref{b-fuc}) for $b$ cannot be solved for general $n$, it can be treated in perturbation theory in terms of small $g_n$.
 At the zeroth order one finds the well-known expectation value of the non-deformed WL

 It can be noticed that for the non-deformed WL, $W^{(0)} \sim e^{\sqrt{\lambda}}$ at large $\lambda$ while in the deformed case $W \sim e^{b}$ at large $b$, so $b^2$ can be considered as an effective coupling constant $\lambda_{\eff}$.
 But unlike the non-deformed case $\lambda_{\eff}$ is limited.
 In fact (\ref{b-fuc}) implies that